elijahoneal/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+-useRouteMatch is used for finding the current route and path that is being rendered.

 1. How would you explain form validation to someone who has never programmed before?
+-Form validation ensures that the information being submitted is in the right format.

 1. In 1-2 sentences, define end to end testing.
+-End to end testing simulates the flow of the user experience on the app.
 ## Instructions

 ### Task 1: Project Set Up